Sam Griffiths-Jones (PI)

-Ana has been the mistress of miRBase, the microRNA database, since 2009.
+Ana was the mistress of miRBase, the microRNA database, since 2009.
 When the database and website works well, it’s due to her efforts.
 When it doesn’t, it’s Sam’s fault.
-She is funded by the miRBase BBSRC grant.
+She was funded by the miRBase BBSRC grant.

 Rosalina studied undergraduate Biological Sciences and a masters degree in Molecular Biology, both from The National University of San Marcos in Lima, Peru.
 She has a wide range of interests and experience, including the biochemistry of scorpion venom, drought tolerance in native species of potato, and gene annotation in sweet potato.
-She came to Manchester to learn some computational skills, and to work on microRNAs, which she is studying in the context of gene duplication and dosage.
-She is missing her creepy crawlies, and hopes to get her hands on some spiders.
+She came to Manchester to learn some computational skills, and to work on microRNAs, which she studyied in the context of gene duplication and dosage.

 Yuki hails from the fair country of China, and came to us via a degree in Biomedical Sciences in Manchester where she completed her final year undergraduate project in the SGJlab.
 She enjoyed the computational work so much she stayed to combine wet and dry work to look at why microRNA knockouts don’t tend to produce obvious phenotypes.
-She attempts to visualise microRNA and target gene expression using FISH techniques in Matt Ronshaugen’s lab.
+She also did some work on visualising microRNA and target gene expression using FISH techniques in Matt Ronshaugen’s lab.

-Tom is a Wellcome Trust PhD Student, co-supervised with Nancy Papalopulu.
+Tom was a Wellcome Trust PhD Student, co-supervised with Nancy Papalopulu.
 Despite his claims to the contrary, he is not the most travelled SGJlab member.
 He has a degree in biomedical sciences, from the other side of the Snake Pass (University of Sheffield, 2009).
 He spent a couple of years discovering that industry work on biomaterials wasn’t his thing, before returning to University to do a Masters in Cell Biology in Manchester from 2014 to 2015.
-He is currently investigating the role of microRNAs in the regulation of oscillatory gene networks.
-He has focussed on using computational biology to identify potential oscillatory network motifs within gene transcription and translational networks, which he is investigating using cellular and molecular biological techniques.
+Here, he investigated the role of microRNAs in the regulation of oscillatory gene networks.
+He focussed on using computational biology to identify potential oscillatory network motifs within gene transcription and translational networks, which he investigated using cellular and molecular biological techniques.

 Llilians really is the most traveled SGJlab member.
 She says that hailing from Havana, Cuba is almost like being born in a magical place.
 She got her first degree in France, in Biology and Ecology, and a Masters in Molecular Biology in Montreal, where she studied how chemotherapy can trigger senescence of ovarian cancer cells.
 After a brief interlude traveling in South America, she moved to Manchester to start her Wellcome Trust-funded PhD.
 She says that she decided that a project with Sam and Matt was the chance she was looking for to do cool science, work on insect development and try to learn some computational skills.